Vector Similarity: Going Beyond Full-Text Search | Qdrant

 Sample pairs

-The important difference between this and recommendation method is that the positive-negative pairs in discovery method doesn’t assume that the final result should be close to positive, it only assumes that it should be closer than the negative one.
+The important difference between this and the recommendation method is that the positive-negative pairs in the discovery method don’t assume that the final result should be close to positive, it only assumes that it should be closer than the negative one.

 Discovery vs Recommendation